Etheal-lab/prameshpudasaini.github.io/_pages/projects.md

 📅 Last updated: January 21, 2024

+___

+This page summarizes highlights of my ongoing and past projects and research.
+More details on a specific work are available in the linked final report or research paper.

+📅 Last updated: January 21, 2024

+---
+---

 # Research: Rural Road Network Redundancy (2020)

 - **Focus**: multi-objective optimization of petroleum transportation network under demand uncertainty